deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 Adam didn't say anything, he just nodded helplessly.

 "Come on."
-Baseball slapped him on the back.
+BASEBALL slapped him on the back.
 "We got shit to unload and get stowed and then it's the weekend.
 Get your mind off it, huh?"

 "…Yeah."